zaobao/redis-session/README.md

 More examples can be obtained at sample/.

-API
-===
+APIs
+====
 You may use this Module by `sessionModule = require("yourpath/session.js")`.

 ##sessionModule
 ###useSession(request, response, redisPool, [options])
-The parameter `redisPool` is a connection pool you may define it with the module "generic-pool".
+* `redisPool` is a connection pool you may define it with the module "generic-pool".
+* `options` is a object containing the parameters you can set for the session.
+If you want to set the expiry-time of session, you may define it as `{maxAge: xx}`.
+The obj can be depicted as:
+    {
+      sname:        //set the name of the sessionID,          default "sessionId"
+      slength:      //set the length of the sessionID,        default 36
+      httpOnly:     //set the HttpOnly attribute of cookie,   default true
+      secure:       //set the HttpOnly attribute of cookie,   default false
+      maxAge:       //set the expiry-time of session(seconds),default 600 }